 - New service fees and charges for some services to help manage current and future costs of the water and wastewater system.

-- Flat rate stand-by charge for vacant residences, for instance, if a homeowner is away for an extended period of time, to cover the cost to the system of keeping water and wastewater infrastructure available.
+- A flat-rate vacancy or stand-by charge for vacant residences, for instance, if a homeowner is away for an extended period of time, to cover the cost to the system of keeping water and wastewater infrastructure available.

 Right now, the tentative date for the water by-law to come into effect is March 1, 2020.
-County Council received the draft water by-law as information on September 11, 2019, with final approval expected in December 2019, after the County has reached out to the public to explain the changes and get feedback on how to best put the by-law into place.
-After it is approved, the County will start to give residents and its billing partners formal notice.
+County Council received the draft water by-law as information on September 11, 2019, with final approval expected in December 2019 after we have reached out to the public to explain the changes and get feedback on how to best put the by-law into place.
+After the by-law is approved, the County will give residents and its billing partners formal notice.

 A water by-law explains the roles and responsibilities of both property owners and Oxford County in ensuring the efficient operation of the municipal supply system.
 The by-law includes policies and practices for installing water meters, billing and collections, and enforcement when bills are not paid.

 The County’s authority to provide water services is set out in Section 11 of The Municipal Act, whereas our water by-law gives more specific details about roles and responsibilities.
 It is not mandatory for municipalities to have a water by-law, but it is considered “best practice” and they are used by municipalities in Ontario to help protect the integrity and sustainability of the water supply system.